SolidHal/PrawnOS/README.md

 ### Make options, developer tools
-(All of these should be ran as root or with sudo to avoid issues) The makefile automates many processes that make debuggung the kernel or the filesystem easier.
+(All of these should be ran as root or with sudo to avoid issues) The makefile automates many processes that make debugging the kernel or the filesystem easier.
 TO begin with:

 `make kernel_config` cross compiles `make menuconfig` Cross compiling is required for any of the linux kernel make options that edit the kernel config, as the linux kernel build system makes assumptions that change depending on what platform it is targeting.